maytees/arcade-rewrite/README.md

 npm run build
 ```

-The JAR file will be put into `dist/ExamplePlugin.jar` in your project.
+The JAR file will be put into `dist/` in project root.